Where to get free state maps

 Tips for Using Maps

 Familiarize yourself with the paper map before you begin your journey.
-Look at the legend to understand the different symbols and icons used, and locate any landmarks or points of interest that you may want to visit.
+Refer to the legend for symbol explanations and locate landmarks or points of interest.

 Teach children how to read maps.
-Show them how to locate their starting point, their destination, and any points they may need to visit along the way.
+Show them how to find their starting point, destination, and any points they need to visit.
 Encourage them to look at the map regularly and to ask questions about the route.

 Use the map to identify potential rest stops or places to eat along your route.
 This can be especially helpful if you are traveling with children or have specific dietary needs.